 You’ve got your digital camera and you’ve taken great photos.
 Now what will you do with them?
 Once you’ve transferred your digital photos to your computer, you’ve got some choices.
 You can email them to friends, post them on a website or display them as a slideshow on a television.
 But what is the best way to turn your digital photos into prints?
 There are options for printing digital photos.
 Let’s dive in!

 There are several options today for getting your digital photos from the digital domain and into your hands.
 What is best for you will depend on your particular needs.
-In this article we will take a look at these choices in order to help you decide which will work best for you.
+In this article we will take a look at these choices for printing digital photos in order to help you decide which will work best for you.

 Inkjet printers can be bought for next to nothing and are capable of produce amazing print quality.
 But while inkjet printers are cheap to buy, using them can be very pricey.
 Manufacturers of these printers also produce the ink and paper required.
 That’s where they make their money.
 When you realize that you would be paying half as much for an ink cartridge as you did for the printer, you may have second thoughts about buying that fancy new inkjet.

 On the plus side, owning an inkjet printer allows you to make a variety of print sizes right at home.
 This can give you the opportunity to experiment with photo correction and see the results with test prints right away.
 Plus you can use the printer for your other printing needs as well.
 Many new printers on the market also function as scanners and photocopiers.
 Some even have slots allowing you to insert your digital camera’s memory card directly to the printer.

 Inkjet printers, while a bit costly to use, make it possible to have your own mini photo lab right at home.